larryhastings/correlate/README.md

 There are nine possible pairings with those six values.
 It's impossible to assign a unique score to each of those nine pairings such that the preferences of each value match those constraints.

-(I know--I tried.
-I wrote a brute-force program that tried every combination.
+(I'm certain.
+Not only did I work my way through it, I also wrote a brute-force program that tried every possible combination.
 362,880 attempts later, I declared failure.)

 #### How is it different?